stella3d/OscCore/README.md

 ### Protocol Support

 All [OSC 1.0 types](http://opensoundcontrol.org/spec-1_0), required and non-standard are supported.

 The spec is somewhat unclear about how array / list tags are supposed to work, however.
+OscCore can parse them but they don't do anything right now.